aokassamali/Predicting-Match-Quality-from-Early-Interaction-Signals/README.md

 **Label:** `quality = min(like, like_o)` in \[0, 10\], i.e., mutual enthusiasm.

-**Metric:** NDCG@K computed on a binary relevance derived from quality (consistent across Scripts 12/13), plus threshold Recall@K for quality ≥ 7 and ≥ 8.
+**Metric:** NDCG@K computed on a binary relevance derived from quality, plus threshold Recall@K for quality ≥ 7 and ≥ 8.

 Final Stage B (outer-test mean±std; nested CV selection by inner-val NDCG@5):
 - Random baseline: